natcap/invest.users-guide/source/sdr.rst

     - **usle_p**: Support practice factor for the USLE, a floating point value between 0 and 1.

 - **Threshold flow accumulation** (required).
 The number of upstream cells that must flow into a cell before it is considered part of a stream, which is used to classify streams from the DEM.
 This threshold directly affects the expression of hydrologic connectivity and the sediment export result: when a flow path reaches the stream, sediment deposition stops and the sediment exported is assumed to reach the catchment outlet.
 It is important to choose this value carefully, so modeled streams come as close to reality as possible.
+See Appendix 1 for more information on choosing this value.

 - :math:`k_b` and :math:`IC_0`: Two calibration parameters that determine the shape of the relationship between hydrologic connectivity (the degree of connection from patches of land to the stream) and the sediment delivery ratio (percentage of soil loss that actually reaches the stream; cf. Figure 3).
 The default values are :math:`k_b=2` and :math:`IC_0=0.5`.